JavaLandau/LEDThermometer-FW/README.md

     - main.c                - main file, including initialization and main logic of the device
     - ...
 - Inc                       - headers of main files in Src
-- STM32CubeF0               - submodule of CMSIS and HAL drivers from STMicroelectronics
+- Drivers                   - CMSIS and HAL drivers from STMicroelectronics
 - Devices                   - library of drivers for chips presented on the board of the device
     - DS18B20               - driver for digital temperature sensor DS18B20
     - MBI5039               - driver for SPI LED driver MBI5039